|Home > Help >Membership & account>Rules & policies>eBay Money Back Guarantee|

 Buyers can use the eBay Money Back Guarantee when:

 Most sellers work with buyers to quickly resolve issues, but if a solution isn't reached, we can help.
-We work with sellers to ensure that buyers either get the item they paid for or get a refund.

 Most transactions on eBay.com are covered by the eBay Money Back Guarantee.